Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 print(error)

 The most straightforward workaround for timeout errors is to set longer timeouts.
-Other solutions may include optimizing your requests, incorporating a retry loop into your scripts, or performing asynchronous API calls – a technique that allows your software to begin a potentially long-running activity while being responsive to other events rather than having to wait until that task is completed.
+Other solutions may include optimizing your requests, incorporating a retry loop into your scripts, or performing asynchronous API calls – a technique that allows your software to begin a potentially long-running activity while being responsive to other events rather than waiting until that task is completed.

 Wrap up